krystinashveda/krystinashveda.github.io/_posts/2015-04-13-organise-hands-on-webinar.md

 ###5.
 Same person prepares docs and presents – or closely together

-It is much easier if the person who presents is also the one who have prepared the materials.
-In case this process was distributed, make sure you've looked at it together in detail, Ideally, all people who contributed different bits should be present, so that there is no need to call someone who has unique information in a rush.
+To avoid mess, make sure the person who presents is also the one who have prepared the materials.
+In case this process was distributed, make sure people looked at the materials together in detail.
+Ideally, **everyone who has contributed should be present**, so that there was no need to call someone who has unique information in a rush.

 ###6.
 Send the subscribers an email with key information